-Also, you can’t miss their annual Christmas decorations at Palmer Alley NW!
+Also, you can’t miss their annual Christmas decorations at Palmer Alley NW and the DC Center Square!

 The Park at City Center